Here is the schedule of events for the 2004 season. We've provided a little information about the actual battle, what type of event it will be

 March 13-14: The Battle of Guilford's Courthouse

 On March 15, 1781 Lord Cornwallis and his 2200 man force fought a two hour battle against Maj, Gen. Greene commanding 4400 men.
+Cornwallis is given credit for winning this battle but at a cost of nearly a quarter of his force.

 EVENT: This is a re-enactment of the battle.